Network Science PhD Program

 · You have/will receive a bachelor’s, master’s or doctoral degree from a country where English is the official/primary language.*

-· You have have/will receive a bachelor’s, master’s or doctoral degree abroad from an accredited, American university abroad.
+· You have/will receive a bachelor’s, master’s or doctoral degree abroad from an accredited, American university abroad.

 · English is the medium language of instruction where you have/will receive a bachelor’s, master’s or doctoral degree.
 This information must be clearly stated on your transcript.*